 The result is incredible.
 Really, the combination of apples, cocoa, and chocolate is amazing.

-This apple crisp has two parts:
+This apple crisp has two parts: the fruit layer and the crumble topping (streusel) which includes chocolate.

-I use granny smith apples because they're the most acidic (needed to balance out the butter and sugar in the rest of the recipe) and they hold their shape well after baking, which is great so you don't get a mushy layer of apples.
+Type of apples: I use granny smith apples because they're the most acidic (needed to balance out the butter and sugar in the rest of the recipe) and they hold their shape well after baking, which is great so you don't get a mushy layer of apples.

 Cutting the apples